Black Lives Matter street mural (Seattle City Hall)

 A Black Lives Matter mural was painted outside Seattle City Hall, in the U.S. state of Washington, in 2021.

+Description and history

-The mural reads "Black Lives Matter, enough is enough" along Fourth Avenue between Cherry Street and James Street.
-The work was commissioned by community groups, including the Center on Contemporary Art and the Onyx Fine Arts Collective.
+The mural which reads "Black Lives Matter, enough is enough" is painted outside Seattle City Hall, along Fourth Avenue between Cherry Street and James Street in downtown.
+The text "Black Lives Matter" is black and the text "enough is enough" appears in red script.

+The work was commissioned by community groups, including the Center on Contemporary Art and the Onyx Fine Arts Collective (OFAC).
 It was designed by a muralist from the Seattle Department of Transportation, which is expected to provide maintenance.

+OFAC president Earnest D. Thomas called the mural "a concerted global statement and reminder to our leaders and all people of the need for systemic change in racial justice".